 “Both roles need to develop strong stakeholder relationships, but a manager will leverage them to effect change while an exec relies on them to deliver day-to-day activities”.
-James Metcalf, Senior Digital Manager
+James Metcalf

 Challenging senior stakeholders can sometimes be difficult if you don’t have the confidence or are new to a company.
 If you’re considering taking the step up to manager, then this is something you should start to think about.

-As an exec, it’s easy to feel that you’re not being perceived or valued as a thought partner to senior stakeholders, however, it’s important to realise that you don’t need to have a manager title in order to act Inquisitively and consult stakeholders when needed.
+As a Marketing Executive, it’s easy to feel that you’re not being perceived or valued as a thought partner to senior stakeholders, however, it’s important to realise that you don’t need to have a manager title in order to act Inquisitively and consult stakeholders when needed.
 This will show them that you’re adding further value and will result in building trust and overall stronger relationships.

 “The biggest difference is that you leap from implementing a strategy to advising on strategy.”
-Yasmin Greenfield, Marketing & Communications Manager.
+Yasmin Greenfield

 Before you reach manager level, you’ll find yourself implementing the strategy, but once you become a manager you’ll be tasked with the actual development of the strategy from scratch.